RachitMalik12/KTV-Immunity-War/README.md

 Adaptive Resolution fix (BZ): Changed from prompting user to select resolution to auto detecting user's primary monitor resolution and setting the game resolution accordingly.

-Knight Animation Sliding fix (BZ): Stopping knight's movement animatino was tied to releasing the directional movement button.
+Knight Animation Sliding fix (BZ): Stopping knight's movement animation was tied to releasing the directional movement button.
 Fixed so that it is tied to player's velocity being 0 instead.

 Graphics Assets (JK):